vespa-engine/blog/_posts/2023-12-08-turbocharge-rag-with-langchain-and-vespa-streaming-mode.md

 ### Processing PDFs with LangChain

 [LangChain](https://python.langchain.com/) has a rich set of [document loaders](https://python.langchain.com/docs/modules/data_connection/document_loaders/) that can be used to load and process various file formats.
-In this notebook, we use the [PyPDFLoader](https://python.langchain.com/docs/modules/data_connection/document_loaders/pdf#using-pypdf).
+This guide uses the [PyPDFLoader](https://python.langchain.com/docs/modules/data_connection/document_loaders/pdf#using-pypdf).

 We also want to split the extracted text into *chunks* using a [text splitter](https://python.langchain.com/docs/modules/data_connection/document_transformers/#get-started-with-text-splitters).
-Most text embedding models have limited input lengths (typically less than 512 language model tokens), so splitting the text into multiple chunks that fit into the context limit of the embedding model is a common strategy.
+Most text embedding models have limited input lengths (typically less than 512 language model tokens), so splitting the text into multiple chunks that fit into the context limit of the embedding model is a common technique to overcome length limitations (and also improve the effectiveness).

 ```python
 from langchain.document_loaders import PyPDFLoader